 If you have a reservation with us, be sure to review the General Information document on your My Odyssey portal for more detailed information regarding currency at your tour destination(s).

 Visa® and MasterCard® are the most widely accepted credit cards worldwide today.
-Still, it’s a good idea to check for information regarding your specific destination, as some places do not accept American Express® or Discover®, in some places Visa is more widely accepted than MasterCard, etc. We provide this information in the detailed General Information document you will receive in your My Odyssey portal, but you can always double-check with your credit card company as well.
+We provide destination-specific credit card acceptance information in the General Information document on your My Odyssey portal, but you can always double-check with your credit card company as well.

-Note that many credit card companies charge a foreign transaction fee of between 2–3% percent of each transaction you make abroad.
-However, as more companies have started to offer cards that do not charge this fee, you may wish to obtain one before you depart.
+Many credit cards charge a foreign transaction fee (typically between 2–3% percent of each transaction you make abroad).
+However, many “travel” credit cards offering travel-specific perks do not charge this fee, so you may wish to obtain one prior to your departure to save some money.

 By using this website you are agreeing to our Cookie Policy.